Kṣitigarbha: Children's limbo legend

-This concept of Sai no Kawara, or children's limbo first appeared in the Otogizōshi of the Muromachi Period, and in fact, the "Tale of the Fuji Cave" related above is one such work from the Otogizōshi.
-So the notion was developed quite late, in the post-medieval era, although it has been associated with the priest Kūya (10th century).
-The Kṣitigarbha and the Sai no Kawara legend was connected with the Kūya and his wasan, or chantings probably some time in the 17th century, creating the Jizō wasan.
-Also, as to the identification of certain geographic features as Sai no Kawara on Osorezan mountain in northern Japan, the establishment of the Kṣitigarbha cult there is of late-Tokugawa Period vintage, early to mid 18th century, despite temple pamphlets (engi, or account of the founding of temples) purporting origins dating back to the 9th century, with the priest Ennin alleged to have established the place of worship for the Kṣitigarbha at Mt.
-Osore (in olden times styled "Mount Usori").
+This concept of Sai no Kawara, or children's limbo, first appeared in the Otogizōshi during the Muromachi Period, and the "Tale of the Fuji Cave", discussed above, is part of the Otogizōshi.
+However, the concept had been developed much earlier, being associated with the priest Kūya in the 10th century.
+The legend was then connected with Kūya and his wasan, or chanting, probably some time in the 17th century, creating the Jizō wasan.
+As for the identification of certain this-worldly features with the Sai no Kawara, as on the mountain Osorezan in northeastern Japan, the establishment of Jizō worship there occurred during the late Tokugawa Period, in the early to mid-18th century, despite temple pamphlets (engi, or accounts of the founding of temples) claiming that it dates back to the 9th century, when the priest Ennin supposedly established a place of worship for Jizō at Osorezan, then known as Usorizan.